alliedvision/gst-vmbsrc/README.md

 #### Compiling vimbasrc using the Docker image
 After running the build command described above, a Docker image with the tag `gst-vimbasrc:18.04` will be created.
-This which can be used to run the build process of the plugin.
+This can be used to run the build process of the plugin.

 Building the plugin with this image is simply a matter of mounting the source code directory and the desired Vimba installation directory into the image at appropriate paths, and letting it run the